Sue-wesh/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 script that lists all records of the table second-table Results should display both the score and the name (in this order) Records should be ordered by score (top first)

+11. Select the best
+script that lists all records with a score >= 10 in the table secondtable